-Let $\mathcal{G}'$ be a smooth commutative group scheme over $X'$ and denote by $\mathcal{G}$ its Frobenius pullback to $X$.
-The following sequence is the analogue of \cite[Proposition A.7]{Nonabelian Hodge prime char} in our setting: \begin{lem} On $X'_{\rm et}$, we have a sequence of sheaves:
+Let $\mathcal{G}'$ be a smooth affine commutative group scheme over $X'$ and denote by $\mathcal{G}$ its Frobenius pullback to $X$.
+The following sequence is an analogue of \cite[Proposition A.7]{Nonabelian Hodge prime char} in our setting: \begin{lem} On $X'_{\rm et}$, we have a sequence of sheaves

 It is exact except at the position ${\rm Lie}(\mathcal{G}')\otimes Fr_* \mathscr{L}$. \end{lem} \begin{proof} By Proposition A.7 of \cite{Nonabelian Hodge prime char}, we have the following sequence: